California’s Invaders: Golden Mussel

 This map is updated as new sightings are confirmed.

-If you observe this species take clear, close up photos, using some suitable object to show scale (size) and immediately report online.
+If you observe this species, take clear, close-up photos using some suitable object to show scale (size), and immediately report online.

-Protect The Waters You Like To Visit
+Protect the Waters You Like to Visit

 The most common way that invasive mussels are unintentionally moved between waterbodies is by hitchhiking on watercraft and equipment.
 Keep the waters you enjoy safe and always do the following: